 PEST LIBRARY / RATS / HOW TO GET RID OF RATS

 Rats have a bad reputation - one that has been earned from helping to cause devastating plagues around the world, past and present.
 They are also one of the most adaptable critters in the world, with the ability to climb, jump or swim, and eat almost anything.
-Rats are destructive, nocturnal, and are incredible breeders.
+Rats are social, destructive, nocturnal, and incredible breeders.

 Rats are part of the Order Rodentia, and the family Muridae.
 The Order Rodentia has over 2,000 species subdivided into around 30 families.
 The two most common rats in Ontario, Canada are the Norway Rat (Rattus norvegicus) and Roof Rat (Rattus rattus).
 These rats are members of the genus (or subfamily) Rattus, which are ‘true rats’ and originated from Asia.